ricardpaschoeto/AA274A_Stanford_final_project/README.md

 ## Authors and acknowledgment

 This project was built by: Mason Murray-Cooper, Brice Pridgen, Toktam Mohammadnejad, Ricardo Luiz Moreira Paschoeto.
-The project was a result of the graduate course "Principles of Robot Autonomy I" from Stanford University.
+The project was the result of the graduate course "Principles of Robot Autonomy I" from Stanford University.

 ## Project status